Consumers today are generally more skeptical than ever before, and previous customer testimonials can dramatically help boost trust.

 Oh, here’s a piece of paper.
 Would you mind writing that down?
 Thanks!”

 You already know that email is the most comfortable medium of communication.

-You just need a good email base of contacts and well-designed testimonial email templates.
+You need a good email base of contacts and well-designed testimonial request email templates.
 You don’t have to be an email marketing expert.
 You can get creative yourself here.

-- Send link to reviews page in the email – Create a dedicated and stunning reviews page where you showcase and also collect testimonials.
+- Send link to reviews page in the email – Create a dedicated and stunning reviews page where you showcase and also collect your reviews.
 Use the link to send it out in your email requests.

 Ask via SMS

 You may not think that sending text messages is a trendy way to contact customers.
 You might be surprised.